-The team is supported by FACT Director Bill Dent and KIDS COUNT Coordinator Laurie Hines, both with long tenure working in social services.
+The team is supported by FACT Director Bill Dent and the KIDS COUNT Program Director.

 This unique team will provide a highly collaborative environment for effective policymaking and sound investments using reliable data and research on behalf of Missouri’s children.

 OSEDA will continue to make data visible, accessible, understandable and usable for everyone working to improve the lives of children through:

 - The Missouri KIDS COUNT data book that highlights indicators and county rankings

 - A searchable archive of Missouri KIDS COUNT data available since 1993